-"In movies, when 'silenced' guns are fired, they always make the same sound, resembling a cat sneeze."A black cylinder that screws to the end of any gun, from pistol to massive rifle, and reduces the bang to a soft "fwip" that nobody will hear.
+"In movies, when 'silenced' guns are fired, they always make the same sound, resembling a cat sneeze."A black cylinder that screws to the end of any gun, from tiny pistol to massive rifle, and reduces the bang to a soft "fwip" that nobody will hear.
 This sound is an example of The Coconut Effect.
 Basically, silencers control the discharge of gases that occur when a bullet is fired, which produce much of the sound.
 It's the Rule of Cool: the smooth assassin can make his hit, then melt into the night with nary a sound.
-The idea of the Hollywood Silencer is so prevalent that real silencers were commercially rebranded as "suppressors" in the 1970s to emphasize they do not make weapons completely silent, merely lower in volume and harder to directionally-locate; a suppressed gunshot still sounds like a gunshot, just more diffuse and easier to mistake for something else in an otherwise noisy environment, and a suppressor does absolutely nothing to quiet the sound of the physical mechanism (the trigger being pulled, the hammer falling, the slide working, etc).
-Shooting off a "silenced" pistol in a barracks filled with sleeping mooks, for example, would still be unlikely to turn out well for the hero.
+The idea of the Hollywood Silencer is so prevalent that real silencers were commercially rebranded as "suppressors" in the 1970s to cash in on Hand Cannon owners who wanted Rule of Cool but might become litigeous when their "silenced" pistol still made an ear-shattering kaboom.
 Additionally, for silencers to work properly, the bullets must travel at a subsonic speed, which can make them less accurate or deadly.
 Take note of how suppressors affect your gun in most video games.
-Spotting a silenced revolver is a definite sign that the work is not gunning for realism.
+Spotting a silenced revolver is almost always a definite sign that the work is not gunning for realism.
 However, some revolvers like the Nagant Model 1895 can be suppressed because they are designed to seal the cylinder gap when firing — see this revolver silencer outdoors muffling almost all the noise of a Nagant.
 "Real" silencers as used by governmental agencies do indeed muffle the sound of a gunshot to the same degree as seen in films and television, but these are custom designed weapons rather than aftermarket add-ons.
 In addition, they're still not exactly silent, sounding like a loud cough.
 Please see Useful Notes On Silencers for more on how they actually do work.

 — Ebert's Bigger Little Movie Glossary